The Ultimate Gitleaks Guide

 15. Comparison with Other Tools

-Gitleaks is a powerful tool, but it’s important to understand how it compares to other secret scanning tools in the ecosystem.
+Gitleaks is a powerful tool, but it’s important to understand how it compares to other secret scanning tools in the ecosystem — including its own successor.

 Gitleaks vs. TruffleHog